Native Hawaiians, Pacific Islanders infected with coronavirus at higher rate

 “Once we get it, it can make symptoms and hospitalizations more likely,” he said.
 “That’s just really contributing to the disparities we’re seeing in COVID-19 cases or risks.”

-They also are disproportionately incarcerated and homeless with Native Hawaiians alone comprising 43% of the prison inmates in Hawaii and 39% of the homeless population on Oahu, the data shows.
+Native Hawaiians and Pacific Islanders also are disproportionately incarcerated and homeless, with Native Hawaiians alone comprising 43% of prison inmates in Hawaii and 39% of the homeless population on Oahu, the data shows.

 “It is difficult to practice social distancing in prison or while living on the streets, and the conditions are unsanitary in these environments,” Kaholokula added.

-In Hawaii, Department of Health statistics show that Native Hawaiians and Pacific Islanders account for 14% of total cases, though they only represent 10% of the population.
-The DOH did not account for part Hawaiians in that calculation so it is likely an underestimate of the true number of cases in that population, which is largely multi-ethnic.
+In Hawaii, Department of Health statistics show that Native Hawaiians and Pacific Islanders account for 14% of total COVID-19 cases, though they represent only 10% of the population.
+The DOH did not account for part-Hawaiians in that calculation, so that is likely an underestimate of the true number of cases in that population, which is largely multiethnic.

-Caucasians were the only other higher infected group in Hawaii based on population, accounting for 31% of cases, though they represent 26% of the population, according to the Health Department.
-Those numbers are higher, however, because it reflects the military and tourists who tested positive in the islands, the DOH said.
+Caucasians were the only other higher infected group in Hawaii based on population, accounting for 31% of cases though they represent 26% of the population, according to the Health Department.
+Those numbers are higher because it reflects military members and tourists who tested positive in the islands, the DOH said.

+As of Friday, Hawaii’s coronavirus cases stood at 619, with 16 deaths — the lowest in the nation.
+A total of 532 patients have recovered since the start of the outbreak — nearly 86% of the people who have been infected.
+Of the 31,157 coronavirus tests conducted by state and clinical laboratories in the islands, just under 2% have tested positive.

 “We never paid attention to those inequities the way we should have.
 This is a wake-up call for us to begin going forward addressing the inequities,” Kaholokula said, adding that more attention needs to be given to Native Hawaiians and Pacific Islanders as part of the state’s response and recovery plan.